ljdursi/computecanadian/discussion-paper/05_governance_best_practices.md

 Federation-wide Decision Making
 -------------------------------

-The role of a central office and how it interacts with with the other partners in the federation is crucial to a federation’s success.
-Brown, Ebrahim, Batliwala (2012) identified several factors which determine whether successful international organizations function as a loosely-coupled network of allies or a more tightly-coupled federation.
+The role of a central office and how it complements the roles of the other partners in the federation is crucial to a federation’s success.
+(Brown, Ebrahim, and Batliwala 2012) identified several factors which determine whether successful international organizations function as a loosely-coupled network of allies or a more tightly-coupled federation.

 In their work, they demonstrate that to the extent to which the work